redux-saga/redux-saga/docs/api/README.md

 - If the effect is rejected with an error the middleware invokes `sagaMonitor.effectRejected`

-- finally is the effect is cancelled the middleware invokes `sagaMonitor.effectCancelled`
+- If the effect is cancelled the middleware invokes `sagaMonitor.effectCancelled`

+- Finally, the middleware invokes `sagaMonitor.actionDispatched` when a Redux action is dispatched.

 Below the signature for each method